jpawlowski/devcontainer-features/src/powershell-extended/ENHANCEMENTS.md

 4. **Save `devcontainer.json`**:
    - Save the changes.

-5. **Rebuild your dev container**:
+5. **Restart your dev container**:
-   - To apply the changes, you need to rebuild your dev container.
-You can do this by opening the command palette (`Cmd + Shift + P` on Mac or `Ctrl + Shift + P` on Windows/Linux) and selecting `Remote-Containers: Rebuild Container`.
+   - To apply the changes, you need to restart your dev container.
+You can do this by opening the command palette (`Cmd + Shift + P` on Mac or `Ctrl + Shift + P` on Windows/Linux) and selecting `Dev Containers: Reopen Folder Locally`.
+     If your container wasn't running, you may now simply start it again.
+Search for `Dev Containers: Reopen in Container` to start the Dev Container with the new settings.

-   - **Note**: This procedure is the same for GitHub Codespaces.
-Open the command palette and select `Codespaces: Rebuild Container`.
+   - **Note**: This procedure is similar for GitHub Codespaces.
+Open the command palette and select `Codespaces: Stop current Codespace`.
+Then, search for `Codespaces: Connect to Codespace` to start the Codespace with the new settings.

 By following these steps, you can customize your _Oh My Posh_ PowerShell prompt to your liking.